Originally appeared in White Horses

 Dad paces up and down the corridor like a madman, muttering under his breath.
 “Why won’t someone tell us what the hell is going on?”

 On a sunny winter day when the grass is green and long and smiling families with clean hair ride their bikes like they’re in a Big W catalogue, The Scrub looks like paradise.

-But now in summer when the grass is brown and the earth is cracked and caked with angry un-killable weeds to your armpits, it’s easy to imagine you’re stuck alone on Mars.
+But now in summer, when the grass is brown and the earth is cracked and caked with angry un-killable weeds to your armpits, it’s easy to imagine you’re stuck alone on a distant planet.

 Keep an eye out for snakes, dad always says to me and Wes when he knows we’re goin there in summer.
 We listened to him until we didn’t.

 A nurse strides out from the double doors with a clipboard and flashes dad a smile as she walks straight past him, and his shoulders drop.

 It’s only a thirty-second walk to The Scrub from ours and it’s one of the few places round here that hasn’t been swallowed by grids of identical boxy houses in new suburbs with names like “Seaview Heights”.

 The farmland is disappearing and the roos are moving on, sometimes only as far as the roadside.

 But The Scrub remains a haven, our little gateway to the beach.